This guide shows you how to search logs and view log entries with the Legacy Logs Viewer.

 Click on the latency value:

 For certain App Engine request logs, the option View trace details is enabled.
-When enabled, click this option to open Stackdriver Trace and display the latency details of the log entry:
+When enabled, click this option to open Cloud Trace and display the latency details of the log entry:

 Show in resource context